sauravraghuvanshi/azure-docs-powershell/Az/Az.RecoveryServices/Get-AzRecoveryServicesAsrRecoveryPoint.md

 ```

 ## DESCRIPTION
 The **Get-AzRecoveryServicesAsrRecoveryPoint** cmdlet gets the list of available recovery points for a replication protected item.
+The list is in order from latest to oldest Recovery Points, the first one being the Latest Processed (lowest RTO).

 ## EXAMPLES